-Challenge number Detail of challenge 1 To support most able PP students in achieving grades in line with FFT 20 and non-PP most able 2 Raise literacy skills for Year 7 which are lower for pupils eligible for PP than for other pupils.
+Challenge number Detail of challenge 1 To support most able PP students in achieving grades in line with FFT 20 and non-PP most able 2 Raise literacy skills for Years 7 - 11 which are lower for pupils eligible for PP than for other pupils.
 This currently prevents them from making at least good progress throughout their years at St Mary Magdalene.
-3 Raise numeracy skills for Year 7 which are lower for pupils eligible for PP than for other pupils.
+3 Raise numeracy skills for Year 7 - 11 which are lower for pupils eligible for PP than for other pupils.
 This currently prevents them from making at least good progress throughout their years at St Mary Magdalene.
 4 Improve limited cultural capital and life experiences that would otherwise give them a good grounding in general life skills and basic knowledge.
-5 Raise the EBacc uptake for PP students.
-Significantly more non-PP pupils opted for the EBacc package last year (-10% difference between PP and Non-PP).
-6 Raise levels of aspiration, resilience and study skills which leads to low confidence, and a low level of self-esteem through improved attendance, careers advice and study skills for those with additional needs.
+5 Raise levels of aspiration, resilience and study skills which leads to low confidence, and a low level of self-esteem through improved attendance, careers advice and study skills for those with additional needs.
 To work closely with families of PP students at risk of low attendance by monitoring attendance of all students to allow for early identification and having a clear plan of support for them.
-7 Provide support for those pupil premium pupils with complicated home lives or additional needs (a greater proportion of single parent families, transitional housing, generational worklessness and a low level of self-esteem).
+6 Provide support for those pupil premium pupils with complicated home lives or additional needs (a greater proportion of single parent families, transitional housing, generational worklessness and a low level of self-esteem).